h0ssimo/h0ssimo.github.io/_drafts/articles/hossimo-s-special-how-to-expand-your-business-as-a-3d-artist-using-social-media.md

 So after some social interaction, contribution and networking like we discussed, now you have the required power to start your engines!
 But that's just the beginning; _can you really drive?_

-See, what's important is to decide correctly when you have to choose between paths in your career.
+See, what's important is to _decide_ \[correctly, or as you desire\] when you have to choose between paths in your career.
 You can also choose not to decide, but that has it's own price, too; so evaluate everything.

 There's another great factor when it comes to moving something forward, which is stability.
 You need to take care of your online presence on a daily schedule.
 Not all the time of course, but based on a _schedule_.